José González Salas

-José González Salas was a Mexican general who participated in the Mexican Revolution who was Secretary of War and Navy of Mexico twice throughout his career before committing suicide after the First Battle of Rellano.
+José González Salas (1862-1912) was a Mexican general who participated in the Mexican Revolution who was Secretary of War and Navy of Mexico twice throughout his career before committing suicide after the First Battle of Rellano.

 Early years

-He was born in Chihuahua City on March 19, 1862 as the son of José González Parra and Luz Salas de González.
+He was born in Chihuahua City on March 19, 1862, as the son of José González Parra and Luz Salas de González.
 He married Herminia Trillo and had five children: Luz, Herminia, Salvador, José and Amelia.

-He studied at the Heroic Military Academy from January 9, 1881 to January 10, 1884, and graduated as a lieutenant of the staff of engineers.
+He studied at the Heroic Military Academy from January 9, 1881, to January 10, 1884, and graduated as a lieutenant of the staff of engineers.
 He immediately began to work in said school as a teacher; He reached the rank of lieutenant colonel of the facultative staff of engineers on July 15, 1898.

 In February 1901 he was commissioned by President Porfirio Díaz to go to Yucatán under the orders of General José María de la Vega and participate in the Caste War of Yucatán.
 For his performance in the war, he was promoted to colonel of the infantry and received command of the 2nd Infantry Battalion.
 He later joined the 1st Military Zone where he was in charge of the second line of operations.

-Between 1906 and 1908, González Salas participated in the Yaqui Wars as chief of expeditionary columns and fought in Sierra del Bacatete on July 25, 1906, Aguaje y la Burra on July 29, San Lorenzo y El Tunal on December 29, Los Arrayales on May 1907, and Algodones Canyon on April 26, 1908.
+Between 1906 and 1908, González Salas participated in the Yaqui Wars as chief of expeditionary columns and fought in Sierra del Bacatete on July 25, 1906, Aguaje y la Burra on July 29, San Lorenzo y El Tunal on December 29, Los Arrayales in May 1907, and Algodones Canyon on April 26, 1908.
 On July 4, 1908, he marched to the Bacatete camp where, on behalf of the chief of the 1st Military Zone, he began talks with the ringleader Luis Buli to obtain the surrender of the Yaquis but was unsuccessful with this.